 The PhD curriculum includes core coursework in nursing science, theory, research, statistics and cognates that may be taken throughout the University of Missouri System.
 The PhD culminates in the student’s design, implementation and completion of dissertation research under supervision of the graduate faculty.
 Dissertations demonstrate scientific competencies and a contribution to the discipline and practice of nursing.

-While each program of study is individualized, BSN to PhD students complete a minimum of 65 hours of graduate-level course work.
-MSN to PhD students complete 47 credit hours and 18 to a maximum of 30 MSN hours, which support the program of study, and are individually evaluated to determine eligibility for the application of candidacy.
+While each program of study is individualized, BSN to PhD students complete a minimum of 72 hours of graduate-level course work.
+MSN to PhD students complete 57 credit hours.
 The overall PhD in nursing program design includes nursing science and theory, research methods and statistics, cognates or support courses and dissertation.

 What UMSL Nursing has to offer